-Each new Non-Executive Director executes an agreement with the Company confirming key terms of their appointment including: remuneration; role, duties and accountabilities; term of office, including the right to stand for re-election; the level of commitment expected; performance review; right of access to corporate information and confidentiality; Director's indemnity and insurance; disclosure of conflicting interests and holdings of Company securities; seeking independent professional advice and compliance with key Company policies, including the Board Charter, Code of Conduct and the Share Trading Policy.
+Each new Non-Executive Director executes an agreement with the Company confirming their appointment and its key terms including: remuneration; role, duties and accountabilities; term of office, including the right to stand for re-election; the level of commitment expected; performance review; rights of access to corporate information and confidentiality; Director's indemnity and insurance; disclosure of conflicting interests and interests in Company securities; the right to seek independent professional advice and compliance with key Company policies, including the Board Charter, Code of Conduct and the Share Trading Policy.
 The Company's Non-Executive Directors have not been appointed for fixed terms.

 The Managing Director has a written employment agreement with the Company setting out his duties, obligations and remuneration.
-The Company Secretary is engaged under a consultancy agreement with the Company, which also sets out their role, responsibilities and remuneration.
+The Company Secretary is engaged under a consultancy agreement with the Company which sets out the role and responsibilities and remuneration of the position.

-The material terms of engagement with the Company's Key Management Personnel are set out in the Remuneration Report in the Company's latest Annual Report.
+The material terms of engagement with the Company's "Key Management Personnel" are outlined within the Remuneration Report in the Company's latest Annual Report.

-The Company's Constitution requires one third of the Directors (or, if that is not a whole number, the whole number nearest to one third) to retire at each Annual General Meeting (AGM).
+The Company's Constitution requires one third of the Directors (or if that is not a whole number, the whole number nearest to one third) to retire at each Annual General Meeting (AGM).
 The Director(s) who retire under this rule are those who have held office the longest since last being elected or appointed.
 If two or more Directors have been in office for the same period, those Directors may agree which of them will retire.
 The retirement rule does not apply to the Managing Director.
-A Director appointed by the Board since the last AGM is subject to retirement and election at the following AGM, and is not taken into account in determining the number of Directors who must retire by rotation at that meeting.
-The mandatory retirement rule does not apply to the Managing Director.
+A Director appointed by the Board since the last AGM is subject to retirement and election at the following AGM and is also not taken into account in determining the number of Directors who must retire by rotation at that meeting.
+This rule does not apply to the Managing Director.